MetaPathNet/GeMeCraP/README.md

-# GeMeCraP: Gene-Metabolite Cross-Referencing Assignment to Pathway
+# GeMeCRA: Gene-Metabolite Cross-Referencing Assignment to Pathway

-**GeMeCraP** (Gene-Metabolite Cross-Referencing Assignment to Pathway) is a novel computational framework designed to enable unambiguous, de novo elucidation of complete microbial metabolic pathways.
+**GeMeCRA** (Gene-Metabolite Cross-Referencing Assignment) is a novel computational framework designed to enable unambiguous, de novo elucidation of complete microbial metabolic pathways.

 The gut microbiota produces hundreds of small-molecule metabolites that act as crucial signals for host-microbe interactions.
 While there is growing interest in harnessing these microbial metabolites for next-generation therapies, the biosynthetic pathways for many remain poorly characterized.
 Traditional approaches rely heavily on comparative genomics to identify genes and enzymes responsible for specific metabolite production.
-GeMeCraP offers an integrative, gene-metabolite network-based method to fill this gap.
+GeMeCRA offers an integrative, gene-metabolite network-based method to fill this gap.

 ---